top of page

 Theft

 Participants have the responsibility for taking care of their own possessions.
-Theft is a serious violation of the law and will be dealt with a legal manner.
+Theft is a serious violation of the law and will be dealt with in a legal manner.
 Participants are discouraged from bringing large amounts of money or valuable items to the Life House Youth Center.
 The Life House Youth Center is not responsible for any lost or stolen items brought by a participant in the facility.

 Threats